Skip to Content

 What Is an Underslung Trailer Coupler?

-An increase in the size of some modern travel trailer frames and the popularity of off-roading both lend themselves to underslung coupler design.
-We love to boondock off the grid, so if we had a travel trailer, we’d prefer underslung vs overslung.
+An increase in the size of some modern travel trailer frames (to provide a more robust underpinning to support longer, larger, and heavier trailers) and the popularity of off-roading (with increased stresses and requirement for increased ground clearance) both lend themselves to underslung coupler design.
+We love to boondock off the grid, which is part of the reason why our current travel trailer (our wonderful Outdoors RV Creekside 19MKS Titanium Series) has an underslung not an overslung coupler.
 We’re starting to see them a bit more often, and we think that’s a great thing!

 An underslung trailer coupler is attached UNDER a trailer's frame/tongue.